 Brian Eyler | Center Director

 Brian Eyler holds a Masters of Pacific International Affairs (MPIA) from UC San Diego specializing in China’s economic development and received his undergraduate degree from Bucknell University.
-He has studied and worked in China for more than 14 years.
+He has studied and worked in China for more than 15 years.
 His current academic research focuses on the international downstream effects of China’s economic development projects in the Mekong River basin (in China’s Yunnan province) upon Southeast Asia.
+Brian also writes for the blog East by Southeast.
 Prior to becoming the Center Director in Kunming, Brian worked as the IES Abroad Center Director in Beijing for seven years and has led the Kunming Summer programs since 2011.

 IES Abroad Staff